MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-a-task-sequence-to-upgrade-an-operating-system.md

 ## Download Package Content task sequence step
- The [Download Package Content](../understand/task-sequence-steps.md#BKMK_DownloadPackageContent) step can be used before the **Upgrade Operating System** step in the following scenarios :
+ The [Download Package Content](../understand/task-sequence-steps.md#BKMK_DownloadPackageContent) step can be used before the **Upgrade Operating System** step in the following scenarios:

 -   You use a single upgrade task sequence that can work with both x86 and x64 platforms.
 To do  this, include two **Download Package Content** steps in the **Prepare for Upgrade** group with conditions to detect the client architecture and download only the appropriate operating system upgrade package.
 Configure each **Download Package Content** step to use the same variable, and use the variable for the media path on the **Upgrade Operating System** step.